gpropf/clarity/README.md

 **`CanvasGrid<V>`**: Descends from `CanvasElement<V>`.
 Uses an HTML5 `<canvas>` element to display a user-modifiable grid of pixels.
 I actually created this child class specifically for an app I'm planning to port from my old website and also to flesh out the particulars of implementing complex child classes that handle extended model data, in this case a large array representing the pixel values.

 **`Select<V>`**: Descends from `HybridNode<V>`.
 Selectable dropdown option lists.
 I think I'm going to make several variants of this since a simple select box doesn't need that same complexity as a multi-select with optgroup tags.
+The current `Select` class is actually rather useless since it doesn't store the current _selection_.

 **`Checkbox<V>`**: Descends from `HybridNode<V>`.
 Your basic checkable box.
 My example implementation uses V = bool but other types could work too.